• Skip to primary navigation

 This small batch blueberry muffin recipe makes just 6 of the BEST blueberry muffins!
 Bursting with fresh berries and a hint of cinnamon - and topped with a simple cinnamon streusel - this easy, make ahead recipe is a must-have for all muffin lovers!

-overhead view of muffins in an antique muffin pan with a striped napkin, jar of milk, and a cup of fresh blueberries this Recipe
+Angled view of blueberry muffins in a metal muffin tin with a striped blue napkin and white flowers. this Recipe

 Jump to: